GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 of proposals.
 The differences mostly pertain to separation of the on-device role of the ad buyer and seller:

--  FLEDGE allows a 'trusted server' to provide access to real time data used by a worklet during bidding (without compromising privacy).
+FLEDGE allows a 'trusted server' to provide access to real-time data used by a worklet during bidding, without compromising privacy.
 Each interest group can have a `trusted_bidding_signals_url` and `trusted_bidding_signals_keys` attribute.

 At auction time, the browser communicates with the trusted server to fetch the values for those keys, and then makes those values available to the `generate_bid()` function.
--  The advertiser (ad buyer) can store additional metadata, along with the interest group, to improve on-device bidding.
+The advertiser (ad buyer) can store additional metadata, along with the interest group, to improve on-device bidding.

 ## Attribution Reporting